-Inter-Domain courses each demonstrate how two Knowledge Domains speak to one another and how knowledge in one Domain relates to knowledge in another.
-Inter-Domain courses are each approved for two Knowledge Domains and demonstrate consistently how knowledge is integrated across these two areas.
+Inter-Domain courses each demonstrate how two ways of understanding the world speak to one another and how knowledge in one area relates to knowledge in another.
+Inter-Domain courses are each approved for two General Education areas and demonstrate consistently how knowledge is integrated across these two areas.